 Ingredients

 It doesn't take much to make these black bean tacos as they use simple ingredients you likely already have on hand.
-See the recipe card at the end of the post for quantities.

 How to Make Fried Black Bean Tacos